denismitr/laravel-permissions/README.md

-## Version 1.* is abandoned.
-Version 2 is coming
+## Version 2.0

 ## Laravel Permissions

-This is a package to integrate with Laravel 5.*
+This is a package to integrate with Laravel 5.5 - 5.6

 ## Installation